top of page

 The drive-thru employee held our burgers hostage as he stared at us—broken nails, the perfume of gasoline, Palm Bays littering the floor—but handed over our food and waved us away.

-Several other cars occupied the parking lot.
-Sandwiched between a busy street and McDonald’s, we drank in the view of colourful glowing taillights zooming past the big yellow M, the muted drones of cars accompanying our crunches of lettuce.
-One briefly blasted music and the whoops of college students off to a Halloween party.
+I rolled into a spot between two cars in the parking lot.
+Sandwiched between the main road and McDonald’s, we drank in the view of colourful glowing taillights zooming past the big yellow M, the muted drones of cars accompanying our crunches of lettuce.
+One briefly blasted music and the whoops of college students off to some Halloween party.

 I nodded.

-She slurped the last of her Coke.
-“You prepared for the real world?”
+She slurped the last of her coke.
+“Are you ready for the real world?”

 Earlier, I’d thought the real world would kill me.
 But something about this quiet parking lot and mediocre burger gave me courage.